livioso/strawberry/documentation/010_introduction.markdown

 ## What's the point?

 **Strawberry** is a collaborative shopping list.
-Strawberry aims to simplify doing groceries in households with more than one person.
-No more problems because you forgot that piece of paper called grocery list at home or you did not see the message from your girlfriend telling you to bring that one important item.
+Strawberry aims to simplify doing groceries in households with more than one person by offering simple shared shopping lists.

 ## What are the features?